virror/BehaviorTreeDesigner/DOCUMENTATION.md

 ### Blackboard

 The blackboard is a place for the tree to store Entries (values) between ticks and/or nodes.
-One example is the Wait node that uses the Blackboard to keep its time between ticks, and another example for use is holding the agents target so it can be used by multiple nodes and also to store the agent itself.
+One example is the Wait node that uses the Blackboard to keep its time between ticks, and another example of use is holding the agents target, so it can be used by multiple nodes and also to store the agent itself.
 The Blackboard can store pretty much any kind of Entry like int, float, Transforms, GameObjects and much more, and are always referenced with a string value, like "Target" for keeping track of the agents target.
 The Blackboard can be accessed from the Init and Tick functions in each node using the "data" variable passed in to it.
 The following functions are available